Kathryn O'Rourke Parker

-Television career
+Early career

+Parker taught in the field of special education in Michigan from 1976 to 1981, before moving to the state of Texas.
+From 1981 to 1987 she worked at DLM, Inc. of Allen, Texas marketing early childhood educational products and materials.

+Barney

+In 1987, Parker, alongside Sheryl Leach began working together on the idea that would become Barney & Friends.
 Leach originally envisioned a talking teddy bear character, but that changed due to her young son's fascination with dinosaurs.
+Parker insisted on the idea of Barney having no sharp teeth and claws, as it would've scared her daughter and that he had to be a gender neutral color.
 Leach's father-in-law owned an educational publishing company.
 He invested financially in initial production of the Barney concept, and also added Dennis DeShazer, an SMU alumnus who worked for him as a video writer and producer.
 This original creative trio produced a series of home videos called Barney and the Backyard Gang, featuring actress Sandy Duncan, which were sold directly to the public.
+Parker's father, Raymond Joseph O'Rourke, predicted the series would be a hit, but was stunned by the major success.

-In 1991, Connecticut Public Television programming executive Larry Rifkin rented a Barney tape for his then 4-year-old daughter, Leora, and promptly called Leach's company, the Lyons Group, to team up and produce 26 original episodes for PBS.
+In 1991, Connecticut Public Television programming executive Larry Rifkin rented a Barney tape for his then 4-year-old daughter, Leora, and promptly called Leach's company, The Lyons Group, to team up and produce 26 original episodes for PBS.
 Later that year, production began on a new TV show, entitled Barney & Friends.
 Each episode had a 30-minute run time and consisted of a group of children imagining a teachable moment or scenario, which Barney would address through song, dance, and storytelling.
 PBS briefly considered canceling the new series in 1992 after only 6 weeks on air, but ratings revealed the new show to be the network's highest rated children's program so it remained on air and in production.
 The series was produced by Lyrick Studios, which was later bought by HIT Entertainment.

-Kathy Parker went on to serve as co-executive producer of the Barney & Friends TV series.
+Kathy Parker went on to serve as co-executive producer of the series.
 Additionally, Parker served as publisher of Barney Books from 1992 to 1994, and helped develop many Barney toys and games with licensing partners.
 Kathy's husband, Phil Parker, wrote more than 100 songs for the Barney & Friends TV series, some of which achieved Gold or Platinum sales status.
 His work was nominated for a Grammy award for Best Children's Album.

+Parker split from the franchise in May 1994 after Leach took sole credit for the idea of Barney in a follow-on feature in The Dallas Morning News.
+She had asserted legal claims against Barney's parent company, Lyrick Corporation, and subsequently entered into a confidential settlement.
+Following her time with the show, her name would continue to be used for the trademark section during the end credits of Barney & Friends including several subsequent video releases.